Program: 2 hours of Theory and 4 hours of Practices, Sailing License Certificate.

 • Identification of the different risks of falling into the sea.

-• Procedure in case of man overboard.
+• How to proceed in case of a man in the water.

 Read more